 The Financial Crisis Inquiry Commission that was established in the spring of 2009 to investigate the causes of the previous year’s financial meltdown has released its findings.
 Who do they think was to blame?

-Widespread failures in financial regulation, including the Federal Reserve’s failure to stem the tide of toxic mortgages; Dramatic breakdowns in corporate governance including too many financial firms acting recklessly and taking on too much risk; An explosive mix of excessive borrowing and risk by households and Wall Street that put the financial system on a collision course with crisis; Key policymakers ill prepared for the crisis, lacking a full understanding of the financial system they oversaw; and systemic breaches in accountability and ethics at all levels.
+Widespread failures in financial regulation, including the Federal Reserve’s failure to stem the tide of toxic mortgages; dramatic breakdowns in corporate governance including too many financial firms acting recklessly and taking on too much risk; an explosive mix of excessive borrowing and risk by households and Wall Street that put the financial system on a collision course with crisis; key policymakers ill prepared for the crisis, lacking a full understanding of the financial system they oversaw; and systemic breaches in accountability and ethics at all levels.

-The crisis, in short, was “avoidable” if only bankers and regulators had done their jobs properly.
+The crisis, in short, was “avoidable” if bankers and regulators had done their jobs properly.

-Three of them published a separate report that attributed blame to the Federal Reserve.
+Three published a separate report that attributes blame to the Federal Reserve.
 The fourth drew his own conclusions and pointed at the heavy involvement of government in inflating the housing bubble that upset financial markets.

-In a truly free market, failure is possible and consumers are aware of the risk — with the result that they rationally and voluntarily assume less of it.
+In a free market, failure is always possible and consumers are aware of the risk — with the result that they rationally and voluntarily assume less of it.

 What the American economy needs is not more government.
 What is needs is more personal responsibility.